microsoft/ftl-sdk/README.md

 ![FTL-SDK](https://dl.dropboxusercontent.com/u/20701844/tachyon.png) FTL-SDK

-FTL-SDK is a cross platform SDK written in C to enable sending audio/video to beam using our FTL service
+FTL-SDK is a cross platform SDK written in C to enable sending audio/video to mixer using our FTL service

 ### Support Platforms